ravitejaragi1/ravitejapubrepo/Python-chatgpt/README.md

-Simple python script to generate random python script
+Simple python script to generate random python scripts using chatgpt

 Ex: to generate a script that converts a webpage from English to Spanish using chat gpt

-Usage: python3 python-chatgpt.py "download the headers from a webpage, translate from English to Spanish and save it in html file" "translate"
+Usage from cli: python3 python-chatgpt.py "download the headers from a webpage, translate from English to Spanish and save it in html file" "translate"

 Output : creates a python script name translate.py in the same folder.